Owner Builder Amendment

 Full construction plan review with limited building code inspection option only.
 Certain types of construction may require Special Inspections, when applicable, by Arizona Registered Design Professionals as required under Section 1704 of the adopted International Building Code and as determined by the Building Official.

 Full construction plan review with limited building code inspection option only.
 The use and occupancy of a portion or portions of a dwelling or accessory structure prior to the completion of the entire structure shall be allowed, provided that approved sanitary facilities are available at the site and that the work completed does not create any condition to an extent that endangers life, health or safety of the public, visitors or occupants of the structure or portion thereof.
-Prior to any temporary occupancy of the dwelling or accessory structure, a temporary occupancy inspection must be completed and approved by the Planning Department.
+Prior to any temporary occupancy of the dwelling or accessory structure, a temporary occupancy inspection must be completed and approved by the Development Services Department.

 Each structure shall be built and maintained in a sound structural condition to be safe, sanitary, and to shelter the occupants from the elements.